kmb40/aws-bootcamp-cruddur-2023/journal/week6.md

 5. Tag the image using the command `docker tag python:3.10-slim-buster $ECR_PYTHON_URL:3.10-slim-buster`.
 **Note:** You can confirm that the command worked using `docker images` to view the image and tag.
 6. Push the image from your envrionement (Gitpod in my case) to your AWS ECR repo using `docker push $ECR_PYTHON_URL:3.10-slim-buster`.
-7. Confirgure the Flask app to use the pushed image at AWS ECR by changing the first line of `backend-flask/dockerfile` first line to reflect `FROM [your-account-id-here].dkr.ecr.[your-region-here].amazonaws.com/cruddur-python:3.10-slim-buster`
+7. Confirgure the Flask app to use the pushed image at AWS ECR by changing the first line of `backend-flask/dockerfile` first line to reflect `FROM [your-account-id-here].dkr.ecr.[your-region-here].amazonaws.com/cruddur-python:3.10-slim-buster`.
+8. Run Docker Compose up.
+**Note:** If you receive an authorization error, be sure that you have logged in as illustrated in step 1.

+##### Create the **Backend-flask** repository